 How It Works

-In a PayFac-as-a-Service arrangement, a registered Payment Facilitator provides the infrastructure — sponsor bank relationships, card network registrations, compliance frameworks, settlement systems — and you operate as a sub-facilitator or managed partner under their umbrella.
+In a PayFac-as-a-Service arrangement, a registered Payment Facilitator, providers like Stripe Connect, Finix, Tilled, or Payrix, provides the infrastructure: sponsor bank relationships, card network registrations, compliance frameworks, settlement systems.
+You operate as a sub-facilitator or managed partner under their umbrella.
+Adyen for Platforms offers a similar outcome through a different architecture, combining processing and facilitation under one roof.

 You handle merchant-facing operations: onboarding, pricing, first-line support, and in some cases, underwriting decisions within pre-approved parameters.
 The PFaaS provider handles the regulatory layer: network reporting, reserve calculations, compliance monitoring, and the relationship with the acquiring bank.

 Merchants are boarded as your sub-merchants.
 You set the rate.
 You collect the spread between what you charge and what you pay the provider.
-The provider earns their margin from the processing cost you pay them — typically interchange plus 10 to 20 basis points, depending on volume and risk profile.
+The provider earns their margin from the processing cost you pay them, typically interchange plus 10 to 20 basis points, depending on volume and risk profile.
+Stripe Connect charges differently (a per-transaction platform fee of 0.25% + $0.25 on top of standard processing), while Finix and Tilled price on an interchange-plus model that can be more economical at scale.

 The Economics